-When you want to perform a segue (pronounced "seg-way"), it means you want to smoothly transition from one topic to another without confusing the audience as to why the transition was made.
+A segue (pronounced "seg-way") is a smooth transition in a speech from one topic to another without confusing the audience as to why the transition was made.
 You don't want to be talking about one topic, then switch to a different topic with no clear indication as to why you switched.
 You want the transition to be subtle, but noticeable.

 Segues are very critical when speaking, especially in long speeches.
 If you expect to perform a lot of public speaking on a variety of topics, learning to segue from one topic to another in a smooth fashion will keep your audience interested in what you are talking about.

 How Segues Work

 Below are some examples of how a segue can be used in other ways that don't involve public speaking.
 The idea is the same and can easily be applied when giving a speech.

 - Segue in music.
 A marching band can use a cadence in between songs.
 Once a song is finished, the band proceeds to a cadence, then that cadence will lead to a new song.
 This is an effective transition.

 - Segue in literature.
 In an essay or story, certain words and phrases can be used to make the transition from one topic to another.

 - Segue in television and movies.
 For example, in a television show, there may be a shot of a plane flying.
 The view then transitions to the interior of the plane.
 This is an effective segue.

 Tips on How to Perform a Segue in a Speech